 Figure 14.
 Display of Medical Record Data Menu

-Figure above is equipped with an action button that functions to display and at the same time update medical record data consisting of basic examination data and doctor's examinations from patients who have performed examinations.
+Figure above is equipped with an action button that functions to display and, at the same time, update medical record data consisting of basic examination data and doctor's examinations from patients who have performed examinations.
 The following is a display of the contents of the view action button:

 Figure 15.
 Basic Inspection Page Display